splatformlab/BlockFlex/README.md

 # BlockFlex v1.0

-BlockFlex is out learning-based storage harvesting framework, which can harvest flash-based storage resources at fine-grained granularity in modern clould platforms.
+BlockFlex is our learning-based storage harvesting framework, which can harvest flash-based storage resources at fine-grained granularity in modern clould platforms.

 ## 1. Overview
 The following packages are necessary to install before running the following scripts.
 Please check our GitHub repo for the traces, code and scripts https://github.com/breidys2/BlockFlex.